-The Council will monitor the effects of the policies and proposals in LDP2 before looking to start work on the next Plan.
-Monitoring will include the assessment of policies used in planning decisions to see if they are having the intended effect or if there are any issues or problems with certain policies.
-We will continue to update both the housing, and business and industry, land use audits on an annual basis.
+The Council is in the process of monitoring the effects of the policies and proposals in LDP2 with a view to inform work on the next Plan.
+Monitoring includes the assessment of policies used in planning decisions to see if they are having the intended effect or if there are any issues or problems with certain policies.
+We will continue to update both the housing and business & industry land use audits on an annual basis.